lli555/lli555.github.io/content/posts/ImaginaryCTF2025/index.md

 })
 ```

 The first thing I noticed was that even though it normalizes the email field it still uses the email provided by the user directly from `req.body.email`.
-However, this shouldn't be guessable since it contains randomly generated strings with `crypto.randomBytes(16)`.
+However, this shouldn't be guessable since it contains randomly generated strings using `crypto.randomBytes(16)`.
 The problem is that it uses `bcrypt` to hash the password.
-Credit to a mysterious friend, I found out that `bcrypt` truncates the input if it's more than 72 bytes long.
-It's noted in the documentation in "Security Issues And Concerns" as well:
+Credited to a mysterious friend, I found out that `bcrypt` truncates the input if it's more than 72 bytes long.
+It's also noted in the documentation under "Security Issues And Concerns":

 "Per bcrypt implementation, only the first 72 bytes of a string are used.
 Any extra bytes are ignored when matching passwords.
 Note that this is not the first 72 _characters_.
 It is possible for a string to contain less than 72 characters, while taking up more than 72 bytes (e.g. a UTF-8 encoded string containing emojis)."

 [https://www.npmjs.com/package/bcrypt](https://www.npmjs.com/package/bcrypt)

-Then an idea came to my mind: what happens if I make the email field more than 72 bytes long, then will the password just bee truncated to the first 72 bytes which is user-controllable?
-However, it seems like there is a check that restricts it to 64 characters:
+Then an idea came to my mind: what happens if I make the email field more than 72 bytes long, then will the password just be truncated to the first 72 bytes which is user-controllable?
+However, it seems like there is a check that restricts the email length to 64 characters long:

 ```javascript
 if (nEmail.length > 64) {